rust-lang/book/src/ch14-03-cargo-workspaces.md

 The first section of the output shows that the `it_works` test in the `add_one` crate passed.
-The next section shows that zero tests were found in the `adder` crate, and then the last section shows zero documentation tests were found in the `add_one` crate.
+The next section shows that zero tests were found in the `adder` crate, and then the last section shows that zero documentation tests were found in the `add_one` crate.

 We can also run tests for one particular crate in a workspace from the top-level directory by using the `-p` flag and specifying the name of the crate